jjgp/jjgp.github.io/content/blog/building-a-pc/index.md

 As is recommended by the sources I have read and personally, Windows is best installed first.
 The Taichi BIOS update software only supports Windows and having a partition for it serves as a failsafe.
 To install Windows I created a UEFI GPT bootable USB with a Windows installer and using Rufus.
-As I have a Mac I had to install Windows through Bootcamp to accomplish this.
-After creating the bootable USB I chose it as the boot media through the Taichi BIOS and followed the steps to install.
+Since I have a Mac I had to install Windows through Bootcamp to accomplish this.
+After creating the bootable USB, I selected it as the boot media through the Taichi BIOS and followed the steps to install.

 Once Windows was installed on the Samsung 960 EVO I installed the following